Nowports raises $16M to build the OS for LatAm’s shipping industry – TechCrunch

 A number of angels also put money in the round, including Justo.mx founder Ricardo Weder, Luuna’s Carlos Salinas from Luuna and Tinder co-founder Justin Mateen.
 The investment brings Nowports’ total raised since its 2018 inception to over $24 million.

-Nowports raised its initial seed round in 2019 after graduating from Y Combinator’s Winter 2019 batch with a mission to innovate the freight forwarding industry by helping companies improve the import process.
+Nowports raised its initial seed round in 2019 after graduating from Y Combinator’s Winter 2019 batch with a mission to innovate the freight forwarding industry by helping companies — with an emphasis on SMEs — improve the import process.
 Its software and services track freight shipments from ports to destinations across Latin America.
 Over time, it has expanded its offerings and now also automates insurance policies for, and provides financing, to its clients.

 “In this way, we allow our clients to import and export more, which helps them grow their businesses and improves the foreign trade conditions of the region,” said Nowports CEO and co-founder Alfonso de los Rios.